1958–59 Ashes series: Series averages

 As was the convention of the time gentleman amateurs have their initials in front of their surname and professional players have their initials after their name, if used at all.
 The Australians were all amateurs until the Packer Revolution, even though they played like professionals.

 Press corps

 The English press corps sent to cover the Ashes was larger than the MCC touring team, which excited comment at the time.
-Even as late as 1932–33 the newspapers had sent two men to cover the series; a ghost-writer for Jack Hobbs and a tennis correspondent.
+Even as late as 1932–33 the newspapers had sent two men to cover the series: a ghost-writer for Jack Hobbs and a tennis correspondent.
 The 1958–59 corps formed a considerable body of cricket knowledge; L. N. Bailey, Alex Bannister, Alec Bedser, Bill Bowes, Charles Bray, Brian Chapman, John Clarke, Charles Fortune, Harry Gee, John Kay, Ian Peebles, R. A. Roberts, Frank Rostron, Denys Rowbotham, E. W. Swanton, Johnny Wardle (who had been selected for the tour until sacked by Yorkshire), Crawford White, and John Woodcock.

+Radio serial

+The ABC produced a radio serial to coincide with the series LBW Smith which used the Ashes as a backdrop.